mobin-moradi/mobin-moradi.github.io/index.md

 I am interested in utilizing condensed matter techniques to tackle problems in high energy physics.
 This particular viewpoint has been beneficial since the early development of particle theory and has led physicists to important ideas like Higgs mechanism, phase diagrams of gauge theories, conformal field theory, quantum strings and random surfaces, etc.

-Here are two problems that have occupied my mind and might remain unsolved forever.
+Here are two problems that have occupied my mind and might remain unsolved there forever.

  - Cosmological Constant Problem